wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 ### Option C: Represent hints as separate linked requests

+Option C tries to “stay within the current lifecycle” by treating a hint as its own request.
+On paper this seems simpler, but in practice it creates a second channel of coordination and usually drags us back into building an event stream anyway.

 When user triggers hint, UI creates a new request “hint” linked to the parent:

 ```json